CFGer/frontend-curriculum/02_CSS/lesson/README.md

 > ONLY IF TIME
 >
 > Positioning can be tough for beginners, especially when dealing with absolute
+> 1. RELATIVE - default of many elements
+> 2. ABSOLUTE - use in conjunction with RELATIVE.
+Think of it as a game of catch: the parent element (RELATIVE) is the glove, the child element (ABSOLUTE) is the ball.
+The absolute element will only move as far up the ancestry tree as the first ancestor with a `position: relative`.
+> 3. FIXED - element stays where it is on the screen

 ```css

 ```

+#### Mini-recap - Display, Spacing and Positioning

+* Pause here for recap / questions and to allow assistant instructors time to help students who have encountered issues

+---

 ## Cascading